North Korea fires projectile, believed to be ballistic missile

 The launch was North Korea's first missile test since October, when the secretive state fired a submarine-launched ballistic missile.
 Pyongyang conducted a series of weapons tests in September and October, including a train-launched missile and what it claimed to be a hypersonic missile.

-North Korea is prohibited from engaging in any ballistic missile activities under United Nations Security Council resolutions, but that hasn't deterred the regime of Kim Jong Un from developing its weapons capabilities, according to a report issued last month by the U.S. Congressional Research Service.
+North Korea is prohibited from engaging in any ballistic missile activities under United Nations Security Council resolutions, but that hasn't deterred the regime of Kim Jong Un from developing an increasingly dangerous arsenal, according to a report issued last month by the U.S. Congressional Research Service.

 "North Korea continues to advance its nuclear weapons and missile programs despite U.N.
 Security Council sanctions and high-level diplomatic efforts," the report said.
 "Recent ballistic missile tests and military parades suggest that North Korea is continuing to build a nuclear warfighting capability designed to evade regional ballistic missile defenses."